NomicFoundation/hardhat/docs/tutorial/8-frontend/README.md

 Go to the projects root folder and run `npx buidler node`, then open a new terminal and deploy `Token.sol` by running `npx buidler run scripts/deploy-frontend.js --network localhost`.

 ::: warning
-If you change and recompile your contract, you will need restart the network and re-deploy it.
+If you change and recompile your contract, you will need to restart the network and re-deploy it.
 :::

 ## Setting up Metamask
 In case you don't have Metamask installed, [follow this link](https://metamask.io/download.html).
 When installation completes, open Metamask and follow the instructions to create a new wallet.

 ### Connecting Metamask to Buidler EVM
 Open Metamask and click on *Main Ethereum Network*, a list of networks should be displayed.
-Select *Localhost 8545*, it should connect to the local node of **Buidler EVM**.
+Select *Localhost 8545*, it should connect to the local node of **Buidler EVM** that we already started by running `npx buidler node`.

-Your wallet comes with some accounts but Metamask allows you to import other accounts by using their private key.
+Your wallet comes with a default account but Metamask allows you to import external accounts by using their private key.
 Open Metamask and click on your account (top right circle).
 Select "Import Account" and use any of the private keys provided by `npx buidler node`.
 If import succeed, you will see a balance of 1000 ETH.

 ::: tip
 You can switch between networks on Metamask and keep using the same accounts.
 Try switching to Ropsten and observe how the imported account balance change.
 Be aware of never putting real Ether into test accounts.
 :::

 ## Putting it all together
-Open `frontend/src/App.js` with your IDE and replace its content with the following code, everything is well-commented but we will explain the most important parts below.
+Open `frontend/src/App.js` with your IDE and replace its content with the following code, we will explain the most important parts below.

 ```jsx
 import React, { useState, useEffect } from 'react';